Variable Declarations and Reassignments

 mutable var2 = 3;

 In this example, the let statement declares a variable named var1 that cannot be reassigned and always contains the value 3.
-The mutable statement defines a variable var2 that is temporarily bound to the value 3 but can be reassigned to a different value later on using a set statement, as shown in the last line.
-You can express the same statement with the shorter version set var2 += 1;, as is common in other languages.
+The mutable statement defines a variable var2 that is temporarily bound to the value 3 but can be reassigned to a different value later on using an assignment expression, as shown in the last line.
+You can express the same statement with the shorter version var2 += 1;, as is common in other languages.
 For more information, see Evaluate and reassign statements.

 To summarize: